386BSD

-History
+History and releases

 386BSD was written mainly by Berkeley alumni Lynne Jolitz and William Jolitz.
-William Jolitz had considerable experience with prior BSD releases while at the University of California at Berkeley (2.8 and 2.9BSD) and both contributed code developed at Symmetric Computer Systems during the 1980s, to Berkeley.
-Work on porting 4.3BSD-Reno and later 4.3BSD Net/2 to the Intel 80386 was done for the University of California by William Jolitz at Berkeley.
+William had considerable experience with prior BSD releases while at the University of California, Berkeley (2.8 and 2.9BSD) and both contributed code developed at Symmetric Computer Systems during the 1980s, to Berkeley.
+William worked at Berkeley on porting 4.3BSD-Reno and later 4.3BSD Net/2 to the Intel 80386 for the university.
 4.3BSD Net/2 was an incomplete non-operational release, with portions withheld by the University of California as encumbered (i.e. subject to an AT&T UNIX source code license).
-The 386BSD releases made to the public beginning in 1992 were based on portions of the 4.3BSD Net/2 release coupled with additional code (see "Missing Pieces I and II", Dr. Dobb's Journal, May–June 1992) written by William and Lynne Jolitz to make a complete operational release.
+386BSD does not contain any original Unix code.

 The port began in 1989 and the first, incomplete traces of the port can be found in 4.3BSD Net/2 of 1991.
 The port was made possible as Keith Bostic, partly influenced by Richard Stallman, had started to remove proprietary AT&T out of BSD in 1988.
-The port was first released in March 1992 (version 0.0) and in a much more usable version on July 14, 1992 (version 0.1).
-The porting process with code was extensively documented in a 17-part series written by Lynne Jolitz and William Jolitz in Dr. Dobb's Journal beginning in January 1991.
+The port was first released to the public in March 1992 (version 0.0) - based on portions of the 4.3BSD Net/2 release coupled with additional code (see "Missing Pieces I and II", Dr. Dobb's Journal, May–June 1992) - and in a much more usable version on July 14, 1992 (version 0.1).

+386BSD proved popular, with it receiving 250,000 downloads from the FTP server it was hosted on.
+It was helped partly by the porting process with code being extensively documented in a 17-part series written by Lynne and William in Dr. Dobb's Journal beginning in January 1991.